 - Distortion is important.
 Too wide-angle is a no-no, and long teles aren't optimal

 - If your camera has a focus motor, get the old AF-D 50mm f/1.8.
 No questions asked, best portrait lens ever for 95% of the people, for 95% of the occasions.
 No distortion, small and light, lighting-fast focus, great performance.
-Only downside is the unpredictable bokeh stopped down, but for about $100 you can't go wrong
+Only downside is the unpredictable bokeh stopped down, but for its price you can't go wrong.

 Also take a look at the best traveling lens for Nikon, the best macro lens for Nikon, and the best lens for baby photos - always for Nikon ;)